darabos/megingat/for-sale/family-estate/index.md

 ![](http://i.imgur.com/ipImzmf.jpg)

 The building is cross shaped.
 The basement holds the room for the central heating (with two burners), the cellar, a summer kitchen and the boat storage room.
 The ground floor holds the open kitchen, the 50 square meter (500 square foot) lounge, 3 bedrooms, a study, a guest room, staff room, 3 bathrooms, winter garden, hall, heated double garage and vast terraces.
 A separate one bedroom apartment with its own front door is also a part of the building.
-**The main building plus the largest lake plus a smaller lake plus 330 m of riverside land are on sale for € 650,000.** The buyer also gets right of first refusal to the remaining (neighboring) land at an especially low price set in the contract for one year after the purchase.
+**The main building plus the largest lake plus a smaller lake plus long of riverside land are on sale for € 650,000.** The buyer also gets right of first refusal to the remaining (neighboring) land at an especially low price set in the contract for one year after the purchase.

 ![](http://i.imgur.com/UvqNx4O.jpg)